 - EUR 125,000 for management companies for securities funds

 - EUR 125,000 for external alternative investment fund managers

 - EUR 300,000 for internally managed alternative investment funds

-Additionally, the above mentioned institutions are subject to minimum requirements for own funds that apply at all times.
+Additionally, the above mentioned institutions, except institutions providing only payment initiation services or account information services, are subject to minimum requirements for own funds that apply at all times.
 The rules regarding minimum requirements on own funds and the calculation basis for the minimum requirements are different depending on the type of license and appear from the legislation applicable to the relevant institution.

 - the institution access and control rights with respect to the outsourced activities, and

 - Finanstilsynet access to information about and supervision of the activities where Finanstilsynet finds this necessary.